The Density Formula Approach for Non-reversible Isomorphism Theorems, with Applications: Comparison inequalities for permanental processes

 We remark that the validity of these integration-by-parts procedures is guaranteed by the subexponential growth conditions.
-Given that $G_\alpha$ is an infinitely divisible kernel with a positive definite symmetric part, and $\partial_{ij}f(l)$ is subexponential for any $i,j$, using \cref{lem:nonneg}, we know that for any $i\neq j$,
+Given that $G_\alpha$ is an infinitely divisible kernel of a $1$-permanental vector with a positive definite symmetric part, and $\partial_{ij}f(l)$ is subexponential for any $i,j$, using Lemma \ref{lem:nonneg}, we know that for any $i\neq j$,

 On the other hand, for $i\in [n]$, by \cref{thm:lejan}, we have

 It is then straightforward to check that the conditions on $f$ stated in the lemma imply that $\E[f(\ell_\alpha)]$ is increasing with $\alpha$.
 Therefore, $\E[f(\ell_1)]\geq \E[f(\ell_0)]$ and the claim is proved. \end{proof}